psat/ResourceScheduler/notepad.md

 with a groupID, ResourceScheduler reference or content set to null.

 Provide test execution history for the ConcreteMessageTest class.
 (Should be committed with this change).

+ResourceScheduler seems a pretty decent candidate for a GateWay

+__Maybe a good idea for now, not to prioritise by group and just send the messages as they are set on the list;__ __Get the complete workflow complete - which is sending the message to the gateway when there are idle resources and__ __getting the Message.complete() called when message finished processing.__

+Create the method that will be responsible for actually checking the availability of the resources and to decide if should send the messages through the gateway, but probably I may create a simple first in first out priority logic.